WWF WrestleMania 2000 (video game): Features

-Additionally, by making two superstars' entrance music the same, if they are a real-life tag team they will be introduced as such; for instance, matching the Road Dogg and Mr. Ass's themes would lead to them being introduced together as The New Age Outlaws before a tag team match.
+Additionally, by making two superstars' entrance music the same, if they are a real-life tag team they will be introduced as such; for instance, matching the Road Dogg and Mr. Ass's themes would lead to them being introduced together as the New Age Outlaws before a tag team match.

-Also, some features are implemented in the game that were not seen in WCW/nWo Revenge, such as a Cage Match and a First Blood mode.
+Also, some features are implemented in the game that were not seen in WCW/nWo Revenge, such as a cage match and a First Blood mode.
 Reversals and counter moves were also expanded upon and made much more commonplace.

-A normally unselectable Computer Intelligence mode can also be accessed using a GameShark code, as well as WCW and nWo ring aprons.
+A normally non-selectable "Computer Intelligence" mode can also be accessed using a GameShark code, as well as WCW and nWo ring aprons.

 This game's roster is notable compared to both the preceding WWF Attitude and its successor WWF SmackDown!.
 It is the only THQ WWF game where Droz, Chaz (Mosh), Thrasher and Jeff Jarrett are playable, due to Droz suffering a career-ending injury and the remaining names leaving the company the same year.
-It is also the only game in which where Scott Taylor and Brian Christopher are featured in their earlier "Too Much" gimmick, as well as the only game where Shawn Stasiak's short-lived gimmick as "Meat" is playable (he would soon after leave for WCW and return to the company following the company's purchase in 2001).
-It is one of only two games in which Michael Hayes is playable (the other being WCW Wrestling from a decade prior).
-In addition, one of The Godfather's Hos is a playable character despite not being a wrestler.
+It is also the only game in which Scott Taylor and Brian Christopher are featured in their earlier "Too Much" gimmick, as well as the only game where Shawn Stasiak's short-lived gimmick as "Meat" is playable (he would soon after leave for WCW and return to the company following the company's purchase in 2001) and The Blue Meanie was also his only game.
+It is one of only three games in which Michael Hayes is playable (the others being WCW Wrestling from a decade prior and WWE Legends of WrestleMania less than a decade later).